Need help now?

 The role of the school mental health professional

 Helping educators understand and optimize their role in promoting good mental health in kindergarten and primary classrooms is an important contribution that school mental health professionals can make.
-Offering information about strategies for good welcoming, self-regulation and social-emotional skill-building can help educators to set up for success.
+Offering information about strategies for creating welcoming environments, self-regulation and identity-affirming, social-emotional skill-building can help educators to set up students for success.

 School mental health professionals can also assist with early identification of mental health problems.
 It can be difficult for educators to identify mental health problems in young children, particularly given the range in development observed in kindergarten classrooms.
-With your background in child development, and sensitive and specific tools for assessment, you can help to determine if a student’s difficulty in regulating emotions and behavior, aggression, social withdrawal, shyness, etc. is within the normal range or something to be concerned about.
+With your background in child development, and sensitive, specific and culturally relevant tools for assessment, you can help to determine if a student’s difficulty in regulating emotions and behavior, aggression, social withdrawal, shyness, etc. is within the normal range or something to be concerned about3.

 Finally, as a school mental health professional, you can provide consultation and support for young students struggling with a mental health problem.
-This might include suggestions for the teacher to offer a higher “dose” of social-emotional skill development or assistance with self-regulation.
+This might include supporting the educator team in the selection and implementation of more intensive or targeted social-emotional skill development or assistance with self-regulation.
 It might also include help with classroom management or support for parents/caregivers.
+You can also play a significant role in facilitating referrals to community mental health agencies when appropriate and in liaising between agencies and school staff3,4.

 For more information